 In addition to the farm visits, evening meetings were held with guest speakers from organisations including the Farming Advice Service, Campaign for the Farmed Environment and the NFU, delivering advice on best management practice, training and funding opportunities.

-Further engagement was achieved through the publication of the Water Friendly Farming Guide, which was distributed at events and local agricultural shows throughout the duration of the project.
+Further engagement was achieved through the publication of the Water Friendly Farming Guide, which is distributed at events and local agricultural shows.

 The project has vastly benefited local farmers, providing them with the knowledge they require to ensure that their practices are not damaging to the water environment.
 Ribble Trust has equally benefited from engaging with farmers, building up relationships and trust that has resulted in a waiting list of landowners wanting to undertake works that improve both their farms and adjacent watercourses.